3D-Graphics-And-Scratch/book/src/shading/shading.md

 Raymarching can make an approximation of soft shadows, explained in the raymarching section.

+### Depth-buffer based

+Another method of shadow casting is rendering the scene to a depth buffer from the light’s point of view.
+Then, when figuring out if a pixel is in shadow, we find where the pixel is in the depth buffer of each light, and if there’s a depth value smaller than the depth value of the current pixel, projected onto the depth buffer, then we can safely conclude that it’s in shadow.
+This method however, can be quite costly, because of the fact we need to render a depth buffer for each light source, plus to get a good shadow resolution, the resolution of each depth buffer has to be quite high.
+Keep in mind that for point lights, the fov of the theoretical camera on the light will be 360 degrees, which will add to the resolution of the depth buffer.
+Plus, rendering an image for each light is just not possible considering the limitations of scratch or turbowarp, unless the scene is very simple and there’s only a couple of lights.

 ### Rasterizer

 \=\> talk about how to do shadows with rasterizers.